anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

     return access_token
 ```

-This is a above function retrieves the access token of the default Service Account of the current cloud function instance.
+This above function retrieves the access token of the default Service Account of the current cloud function instance.
 It does so by sending a GET request to the Compute Engine metadata server endpoint at "http://169.254.169.254/computeMetadata/v1/instance/service-accounts/default/token".
 The metadata server endpoint returns a JSON response containing the access token.
 The function then returns the access token to the caller.

 ### Permission Required for Deploying a Cloud Function via gCloud